 Incorporating cabinets into your vertical storage solutions is a great way to hide your clutter and keep things organized and safe at the same time.

 You can place the cabinets almost anywhere you can install shelving.
 Just remember to leave room for the doors when planning your layout.
 Moving the car or tools anytime you need to get inside the cabinet is annoying and may discourage you from using your cabinets.

 Your garage is one of the most used entrances to your home.
 This means it’s more likely to get coated in mud before the rest of the house.

 Make use of that fact and install a dedicated mudroom by the entrance.
 This way, you and your family will have a good place to remove wet and muddy shoes before heading inside.

-Add coat hooks on the wall for rain and winter gear and benches to make it easier to take shoes off quickly.
+Add coat hooks on the wall for rain, winter gear, and benches to make it easier to take shoes off quickly.
 Remember, the mudroom doesn’t have to be huge.
 It just needs to keep the mud out of the main house.

-If you don’t have much space to devote to a mudroom, scale down your ideas.
-Add a folding stool or chair that can get hung up on the wall when not in use.
+If you have little space to devote to a mudroom, scale down your ideas.
+Add a folding stool or chair that can hang on the wall when unused.
 And store things vertically whenever possible.

 8. Think About Your Heating and Cooling Options

 Whether you use your garage for storage or as a work area, keeping the space cool in the summer and warm in the winter is always a good idea.
 This helps keep your stuff in better condition and allows you to use the space throughout the year without worrying about the weather.